ukrrin2026swansea/ukrrin2026swansea.github.io/index.markdown

 <h3>Keynote Speakers</h3>
 <ul>
     <li>Industry leaders will share insights on current trends and challenges in the train sector.</li>
-    <li>Experts will discuss the role of computer science in enhancing operational efficiency and safety in rail transport.</li>
+    <li>Experts in academia will discuss the how different areas of academic research are enhancing operational efficiency and safety in rail transport.</li>
+    All keynote speakers will be confirmed in October 2025
 </ul>

 <h3>Networking Opportunities</h3>